martinbonnin/mbonnin.net/src/content/post/2024-11-21_state-of-kotlin-scripting.md

 This sparked a series of reactions that Kotlin scripting was ["not recommended"](https://x.com/androiddevnotes/status/1859061750567407652), ["dead"](https://www.reddit.com/r/Kotlin/comments/1gv4j8j/comment/ly06lyj/) or just [general questions](https://bsky.app/profile/gakisstylianos.bsky.social/post/3lbd4jvmycc2i) about what the post really meant for the future of Kotlin scripting.

 I believe the future of Kotlin is bright.
-Despite some of the initial impressions, I believe (or want to believe?) the post is really about shifting focus to where Kotlin scripting really matters:
+Despite some of the initial impressions, I believe the post is really about shifting focus to where Kotlin scripting really matters:

 - `*.main.kts`
 - `build.gradle.kts`